 Although this might be annoying, it’s actually not uncommon.
-A lot of people struggle to shape their pizza dough properly, so there’s nothing to worry about.
+Many people struggle to shape their pizza dough properly, so there’s nothing to worry about.

 When your pizza dough is like this, it doesn’t necessarily mean that you’ve made bad dough, you might just not be handling it properly so the gluten is tightening up.

 Tight gluten is the most common cause of dough that’s difficult to stretch.
-When gluten is tight, it’s very elastic so it springs back easily.
+When gluten is tight, it results in your pizza dough being too elastic, so it springs back easily.
 Get your dough to room temperature before you work with it and let it relax for 15 minutes if it feels too tight.
 Relaxed gluten is easier to stretch.

 Any good pizza dough needs to be easy to stretch.
 If it’s too stiff and hard, you’re going to struggle to get it to a good size and thickness and it won’t cook well.